-- Ideally, the Directee speaks to the Director and lets them know that it does not work for them.deally this should include why it isn't working, so that the Director can reflect on their own practice. - If the Directee doesn't feel it is possible to speak directly to the Spiritual Director, then the Directee should go back to the Referrer and ask them to let the Spiritual Director know that they are going to seek an alternative referral.
+- Ideally, the Directee speaks to the Director and lets them know that it does not work for them.

+This should include why it isn't working, so that the Director can reflect on their own practice. - If the Directee doesn't feel it is possible to speak directly to the Spiritual Director, then the Directee should go back to the Referrer and ask them to let the Spiritual Director know that they are going to seek an alternative referral and why. - The Referrer will seek the Directee's permission to share information with the Director; except where the issue is one of safeguarding, in which case (see below) the Safeguarding team will be consulted.
+The matter will be logged, and the appropriate action will be taken by the safeguarding team.

-- The Referrer will seek the Directee's permission to share information with the Director; except where the issue is one of safeguarding, in which case (see below) the Safeguarding team will handle the matter of concern. - If the Directee is uncomfortable with the Spiritual Director, then it is essential that the Directee lets the Referrer know so that the issue can be followed up. - If for some reason the Directee doesn't feel able to go back to the Referrer then contact the Adviser for Spiritual Direction for assistance.
+- If the Directee is uncomfortable with the Spiritual Director, then it is essential that the Directee lets the Referrer know so that the issue can be followed up. - If for some reason the Directee doesn't feel able to go back to the Referrer then contact the Adviser for Spiritual Direction for assistance.